ntinasf/airbnb-rental-market-analysis-thessaloniki/report.md

 ---

-## The Bigger Picture
+<h2 align="center">The Bigger Picture</h2>

 Thessaloniki's short-term rental market is, by most measures, healthy.
 High regulatory compliance, competitive dynamics that counter scale advantages, Downtown competition that elevates quality, a diverse host ecosystem serving multiple market segments.

 But the data reveals tensions worth monitoring:

-**Quality divergence is real.** New listings from Large Multi operators in budget segments show emerging quality concerns: variance is increasing, and mean ratings are declining in core zones.
+**Quality divergence is real.** New listings from Large multihosts in budget segments show emerging quality concerns: variance is increasing and mean ratings are declining in core zones.
 This isn't crisis-level, but it's the kind of trend that compounds over time.

 **Scale is rewarded differently than quality.** Large operators achieve market share through volume, but their quality premium is diluted.
-This creates structural incentives that may not align with destination reputation goals.
+This creates structural incentives that may not align with customer satisfaction or destination reputation goals.

 **The mid-scale squeeze matters.** Hosts with 2-10 listings achieve the best quality metrics, but they're losing market share to both ends of the spectrum.
 If this segment shrinks further, the market loses its quality backbone.

 **Geography concentrates everything.** 86% of listings cluster within 3km of center.
-Any quality or saturation issues in downtown ripple through the entire market.
+Any quality or saturation issues in downtown zone ripple through the entire market.

 For policymakers, the implications are clear: **host diversity matters**.
 The optimal tourism ecosystem isn't one dominated by commercial operators or individual hosts, but it's one where mid-scale professionalization thrives alongside them.
 Competition enforces quality standards, and regulatory oversight prevents concentration from undermining market health.

 Thessaloniki's STR market has the pieces in place.
-The question is whether growth continues to strengthen the ecosystem or it begins to erode it.
+The question is whether growth continues to strengthen the ecosystem or begins to erode it.

 ---

-## Methodology Notes
+<h2 align="center">Methodology Notes</h2>

 - **Data source**: Inside Airbnb (June 2025 snapshot).
 - **Sample**: 4,124 licensed listings after compliance and data validation filtering.
 - **Statistical approach**: Non-parametric tests (Kruskal-Wallis, Mann-Whitney U) with effect size reporting (ε², Cramér's V, rank-biserial correlation).
 - **Geographic reference**: White Tower / Aristotelous Square midpoint (40.62962°N, 22.94473°E).
 - **Market maturity proxy**: First review date.
-- **Limitations**: Revenue estimates based on occupancy proxies; suburban sample (n=91) limits statistical power for that segment; first review date may not precisely capture market entry timing.
+- **Limitations**: Revenue estimates based on occupancy proxies; suburban sample (n=91) limits statistical power for that segment; first review date may not precisely capture market entry timing; Regulatory compliance concerns should be validated with additional data sources and regulatory guidelines to ensure comprehensive assessment.

 ---

 *This analysis was conducted as part of a data analytics portfolio project.
-The accompanying Power BI dashboard provides interactive exploration of these findings.*
+The accompanying Power BI dashboard provides interactive exploration of these findings.
+For more info and statistical testing results refer to the project's notebooks.*